Kabaneri of the Iron Fortress Episode 3

-In Prayer Offer, the third episode of Kabaneri of the Iron Fortress, the passengers express their full gratitude to Mumei and Ikoma.
+In Kabaneri of the Iron Fortress episode 3, Prayer Offer, the passengers express their full gratitude to Mumei and Ikoma.
 In other words, the passengers demand they be killed and thrown off, and not necessarily in that order.
 Plus, Ayame tries to grow into her leadership role.

 Mumei and Ikoma agree to stay in the Koutetsujou’s (the name of their train) last car, though Mumei makes it clear she’s just being nice.
 The steam-smiths discover that the Koutetsujou needs repairs, so they stop at a water tower.
 There, part of the team effects repairs while the elders and others hold a funeral for all of those who were lost.
 Some are agitating to throw Mumei and Ikoma off the train; somehow, those people are deluded into thinking they can actually force the two to leave.
 Meanwhile, Mumei’s training Ikoma to become her human shield to protect her as she naps after intense fighting.

 When the scared people show up demanding Mumei and Ikoma leave, Ayame tries to dissuade them.
 It takes Mumei’s show of force to make them pause.
 Bored, she mingles with the other women as they prepare and share the meal with the other passengers.
 Ayame confronts Ikoma in front of the agitators in an attempt to prove that he’s not a threat.
 Unfortunately, two developments, one with Mumei and one with Ikoma, throw her plans into chaos.

 The rest of this review may have spoilers, so please be careful!